Blushock/Staff/README.md

 Welcome new troops into the server, and get them set up with CPR Accounts, if they don't already have them.

 ### Explaining IW
+1. First Message
-- We play Club Penguin and games like Roblox, MC, and Among Us.
+2. We play Club Penguin and games like Roblox, MC, and Among Us.
   - Link them to <#799697576495415346> (Role Menu) so they can get game roles.

 ### CPR
 Ask if they have an account.

 #### Yes
-- Ask them to send an SC of their Penguin in game.
+1. Ask them to send an SC of their Penguin in game.
   - Make it clear that they will be promoted afterwards.
+2. Tell them about the map, give them this https://cdn.discordapp.com/attachments/757404653112655892/763482622625710170/image0.png
+3. Inform them about events info <#747916935374831646> and games center <#799792981396946994>
+  - Events Info: Where events and their prizes are posted.
+  - Games Center: A schedule of all events for the day.
+4. Final Message

 #### No
-1. lain that it's an MMO with Penguins.
+1. Explain that it's an MMO with Penguins.
 2. Making an account allows for easier promotions.
 3. Give them the link https://create.cprewritten.net/
 4. Ask them to send an SC of their Penguin in game.
-  a.
-Make it clear that they will be promoted afterwards.
+  - Make it clear that they will be promoted afterwards.
+5. Inform them about events info <#747916935374831646> and games center <#799792981396946994>
+  - Events Info: Where events and their prizes are posted.
+  - Games Center: A schedule of all events for the day.
+6. Final Message

 # Events
 Responsibilites pertaining to events.